British Airways owner makes firm order for 20 Airbus A320neo jets

-LONDON British Airways owner IAG placed a firm order for 20 Airbus 320neo aircraft on Monday, a deal worth well over $1 billion (583 million pounds) at list prices, and which coincided with the first day of the Farnborough Airshow.
+LONDON British Airways owner IAG placed a firm order for 20 Airbus 320neo aircraft on Monday, a deal worth well over $1 billion at list prices, and which coincided with the first day of the Farnborough Airshow.

 European planemaker Airbus kicked off the Farnborough show earlier in the day with confirmation it would launch a revamped or "neo" version of the larger A330 wide-body jet, attempting to replicate the success it has had with the new version of its A320.